PawarMukesh/PawarMukesh/README.md

 # <img align="right" alt="coding" width="350" src="https://github.com/PawarMukesh/PawarMukesh/blob/mukesh/87162442-bf3e8180-c2e7-11ea-9f2a-53a50306b7ce.gif">

 *I'm Mukesh Pawar, currently pursuing an MSc in Data Science and Spatial Analytics at SIG, Pune.
 I recently completed specialized training in Data Science and AI in Bangalore (2023).
-My journey combines two passions—data science and cooking.*
+My journey combines two passions—data science and hospitality management.*

 *In the field of data science, I enjoy uncovering hidden patterns and tackling complex challenges using statistics, machine learning, and data visualization.
 As a chef, I craft meals that are not just delicious but also thoughtfully designed, where every flavor and texture is carefully considered.*